Quantifying the interplay of experimental constraints in analyses of parton distributions: Introduction

 The $L_2$ sensitivity is calculated using the log-likelihood ($\chi^2$) values for the fitted experiments and the error PDF sets -- the readily available outputs of the PDF fits.
 As such, it streamlines comparisons among independent PDF analyses.
 A few years ago, the CTEQ-JLab and CTEQ-TEA groups performed such comparisons at the NLO accuracy in the QCD coupling strength with the goal to understand the role of large-$x$ and nuclear experimental measurements \cite{Accardi:2021ysh}.

 In this article, we expand the $L_2$ sensitivity comparisons to the next-to-next-to-leading order (NNLO) PDFs by the ATLAS~\cite{ATLAS:2021vod}, CTEQ-TEA \cite{Hou:2019gfw}, and MSHT~\cite{Bailey:2020ooq} groups.
-We include the recent CT18As\_Lat NNLO analysis with lattice QCD constraints \cite{Hou:2022onq} and the approximate N3LO analysis by the MSHT group, MSHT20a3NLO \cite{McGowan:2022nag}.
+We include the recent CT18As\_Lat NNLO analysis with lattice QCD constraints \cite{Hou:2022onq} and the approximate N3LO analysis by the MSHT group, MSHT20aN3LO \cite{McGowan:2022nag}.

 Aside from the utility of quantifying the statistical pulls of fitted data on the PDFs for the sake of practical phenomenology, there is another fundamental motivation for applying the LM or $L_2$ sensitivity methods.
 They both explore the parametric dependence of $\chi^2$ in the immediate vicinity of the global minimum of $\chi^2$, i.e., the best fit.
 They therefore contain rich information regarding the multidimensional geometry of the likelihood function, which is closely connected to the ultimate PDF uncertainty and its interpretation.
 For example, the $L_2$ method can elucidate the complicated correlations among PDF flavors or regions of $x$ or $Q$.
 Interpretation of the $L_2$ or similar methods, especially when contrasting distinct fits, invokes a range of subtleties in the precise definition of the PDF uncertainty, use of tolerance criteria, and relationships between methods based on Hessian or Monte Carlo uncertainties.
 We discuss these more formal aspects of uncertainty quantification and their relation to the $L_2$ method before proceeding to the numerical comparisons of the fits by three groups.